FocusedFidgeter/FlaggerForce/README.md

 - Again, the Department was spending **dozens** of Labor Hours each week doing this by hand.

-### `Duke- Move_or_Delete INVs & CTRs.pyw`
+### `Duke- Move_or_Delete INVs & CTRs.pyw` 📁

-#### *Task:* Move invoices and CTRs from one folder to another.
+*Task:* Move invoices and CTRs from one folder to another.

-- Delete all the files within subfolders in order to remake the files (correctly, this time).
+- Delete all the files within subfolders to remake the files (correctly, this time).
 - Move the invoices and CTRs from their creation folder to the target subfolder (named after the INV).

 #### Problem this corrected:

-- There were just too many files within one folder, and no orginization.
+- There were just too many files within one folder, and no organization.
 - So, we moved the files to subfolders instead.
 This enabled us to find and fix the Invoices if a client were to dispute one.
     - Maybe we captured the wrong `Work_Order` number, or the wrong date.
     - Or maybe the old `Rate` was used after a contract was updated.